 A bunion is a bony bump that usually forms on the main big toe joint, right at the base of the big toe.
 The big toe points more and more toward the toes of the same foot.
 It is a common foot deformity that both men and women can suffer from.
 The odds of getting a bunion are greater for runners who are 36 and older.
 Bunion surgery has changed dramatically over the past few years, so don’t let the horror stories keep you in pain.

 Bunions are caused by an imbalance in the foot’s muscles, ligaments and tendons.
 The imbalance can be a result of ill-fitting footwear, genetics and other factors that might effect the foot’s delicate balance.
 High heels are a strong culprit, and they may be one reason that bunions are ten times more common in women.

 Bunion Surgery Options and Treatments

-Osteotomy, or bone cut, is another common procedure that is often used to treat bunion by holding the bones together and fixing them to the proper place with the help of two screws.
-This procedure too needs around 5-6 weeks to return to the regular shoe gear and daily activities.
+MPJ fusion or a Lapidus bunionectomy, for example, may require a minimum of 3 months to return to normal activities and regular shoes.
+Osteotomy, or bone cut, is another common procedure that is often used to treat bunions by holding the bones together and fixing them to the proper place with the help of two screws.
+This procedure also needs at least two months to return to your regular shoes and daily activities.

 After the surgery, we use an external fixation, which includes wrapping your foot in a soft cast, using Coban and gauze to protect against external impacts and strains.
 Most surprisingly, you can walk, go to work, or even drive a car right after the surgery.
 Some of our patients also say it’s as comfortable and convenient as going to the dentist!

 You shouldn’t have to bear foot pain or fear the barbaric procedures of the past to get relief from surgery.
 Allow Northwest Surgery Center to remove your bunion with our pioneered Minimally Invasive Bunion Surgery.
 Schedule a free consultation today.